This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Conclusion

-Effective microorganisms (EM®) is a whole new approach to dealing with kitchen scraps – and it’s a wonderful one at that.
+Effective microorganisms (EM®) is a new approach to dealing with kitchen scraps – and it’s beautiful.
 With more than 40% of produced food going to waste, processes like Bokashi fermentation offer an opportunity to turn food wastage into ultra-fertile soil.